 Trichotillomania Treatment with CBT

 Some people with trichotillomania report frustration that a seemingly voluntary action feels so “out of control.”
-They have been told by others to “just stop,” but find it is not so easy to stop and not resume the habit.
+They have been told by others to “just stop,” but find it is not so easy to stop for an extended period.

 Who gets trichotillomania?